Split Conformal Prediction under Data Contamination: Split Conformal Prediction under Data Contamination

+by Bayes' rule.
+In what follows we suppress the argument $\varepsilon$ {for brevity}.
+Finally, we define

-for $q \in \R$, $i, j \in [K]$ as the {cdfs of the} conditional distribution of the score assigned to label $i$ given that the true or observed noisy label is equal to $j$.
-Then we have the following result. \begin{proposition} Suppose that
+as the {cdfs of the} conditional distribution of the score assigned to label $i$ given that the true or observed noisy label is equal to $j$. {In analogy to stochastic dominance} we use the condition